-Please observe the no boating zones within 100 metres of the John Butters power station intake and between the signs and the Crotty Dam.
+Please observe the areas prohibited for navigation within 100 metres of the John Butters power station intake and between the signs and the Crotty and Darwin dams.

 Lake Burbury is exposed to extreme changes in weather and can become very rough.
 Hazardous conditions can occur at any time of the year with little warning.